 The Australian dollar, also known as the Aussie, is Australia's national currency.
 It is currently the world's fifth most traded currency.
 The Australian dollar is involved in 3.5% of all global foreign exchange trading, according to a recent survey from the Bank for International Settlements.
 As a commodity currency, the value of the Australian dollar is heavily influenced by prices of base metals such as iron ore and copper.

-AUD/USD is down slightly and trading just above 0.7350.
-EUR/AUD is down and trading above 1.5680.
-GBP/AUD is down slightly and trading above 1.7830.
-AUD/JPY is up slightly, and trading above 81.20.
+AUD/USD is up and trading just above 0.7130.
+EUR/AUD is flat and trading above 1.6140.
+GBP/AUD is down slightly and trading above 1.8280.
+AUD/JPY is up, and trading above 80.20.

 |October 16||RBA Meeting Minutes|

 In our previous take on the Australian dollar in late February, we wrote that falling commodity prices, an ongoing slowdown in China, and weak domestic conditions (looking at both economic data and monetary policy expectations) were significant headwinds for the currency.
 Beyond economic indicators, quantitative signals also suggested that the bullish trend was running out of steam.
 We downgraded…